fbpx

 2. Sunglasses

-Especially near water, reflecting sunlight can affect vision, so be sure to carry sunglasses or a hat to screen your eyes, even if it doesn't seem like you'll need them when you start out.
+Especially near water, reflecting sunlight can affect vision, so be sure to carry sunglasses or a hat to screen your eyes, even if it doesn't seem like you'll need them when you start.

 3. Sunscreen

-You will be by the ocean and on a sunny day, the water reflects the sun so there's plenty of radiation.
+You will be by the ocean, and on a sunny day, the water will reflect the sun, so there's plenty of radiation.
 It's best to wear sunscreen, especially if you have sensitive skin.

 4. Hiking shoes